 When we wanted our own candy, we took our allowance and headed over to the corner store.
-Daniel and Irene, a Japanese couple, had the best candy counter.
+Daniel and Irene, a local couple, had the best candy counter.
 You could pretty much get a bag of candy for a buck.

-But, we didn't always have a buck.
-So, Halloween was big for us.
+But we didn't always have a buck.
+So Halloween was big for us.
 It was the one night candy rained down on us.
 That candy could last for weeks!
 Unless my oldest brother got it.

 Some of my favorite candy is no longer made, while others are still on the market, though they may be produced by a different company.
 Are these your favorites too?

 I think there was something about candy like Smarties that had multiple pieces in a pack that made them more enticing.
-Even if they were small you felt like you were getting more.
+Even if they were small, you felt like you were getting more.

 Do you remember Flicks?
 They came in a cardboard tube wrapped in a shiny wrapper that was either blue, green, gold, or red.
-The candy was like a Hershey's Kiss only flatter and bigger.
+The candy was like a Hershey's Kiss, only flatter and bigger.
 The chocolate melted in your mouth.

 Flicks were originally made by the Ghirardelli Chocolate Co., but were discontinued.
-They have been picked up by another company and are currently produced under the name "Flicks Chocolate Covered Wafers".
+They have been picked up by another company and are currently produced under the name "Flicks Chocolate Covered Wafers."

 I always loved getting one of these tubes.
 For some reason, it seemed like you were getting a lot more candy than you did in a regular bar.